HLA-systeem/ToUncurseWeRequireaRumor/README.md

 The part of this repository that concerns the game can be found in the following folder: https://github.com/HLA-systeem/ToUncurseWeRequireaRumor/tree/master/app/src/main/java/nl/hr/touncursewerequirearumor

+All images currently in the game are 100% made by me.

 ## Reccomended way of running the game
 1. Use a real Android phone.
 2. Open up the Settings on your Android Phone.